ladybug-tools/ladybug-primer/text/components/Dump_VisualizationSet.md

 #### Inputs
-* ##### vs [Required]
+* ##### vis_set [Required]
 A VisualizationSet object to be written to a file.
-Typically, this is the output from the "LB Preview VisualizationSet" component but it can also be a custom VisualiztionSet object created with the Ladybug Tools SDK.
+This can also be VisualizationSet arguments from any Ladybug Tools component with a vis_set output.
 * ##### format
 Text or an integer to set the format of the output file.
 Choose from the options below.
 (Default: JSON).